DebonairSM/AutoTrade/VTrade.Framework/applications/mql5/Experts/Grande/docs/PROFIT_CRITICAL.md

 - `CalculateStopLoss()` - Stop loss calculation
 - `CalculateTakeProfit()` - Take profit calculation

-**Note:** This module already exists in the VSol folder and is fully integrated.
+**Note:** This module exists in VSol folder and is fully integrated.

 ### 3. GrandePerformanceTracker